Sunday January 4th, 2004

 I saw a restaurant called Fat Boys and I was like, 'Dang it.' "

-Studdard hopes to have plans finalized by early next year, before he hits the road to
+Studdard hopes to have plans finalized by early next year, before he hits the

 promote Soulful.
 The album sold 300,000 copies in its first week.